hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 ## The Analysis
 ### Top Artists/Tracks
 First up was the basics.
-Critical as I was of Spotify only really doing the "top 10s", obviosuly it's something everyone want to see, and a pretty cool thing to see across *all time*.
+Critical as I was of Spotify only really doing the "top 10s", obviously it's something everyone want to see, and a pretty cool thing to see across *all time*.
 I tried to add a little more info around how many cumulative hours have been spent listening to each track/artist, as well as the "peak listening periods" for each:

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/topartists_table.png)
 <figcaption>My all-time top artists</figcaption>